BhukyaSrinu01/BhukyaSrinu01/README.md

 - 🌱 I’m currently learning **Data Science**

+- 👨‍💻 All of my projects are available at [https://github.com/BhukyaSrinu01](https://github.com/BhukyaSrinu01)

-- 💬 Ask me about **Numpy   Pandas and Machine Leaning and Deep Learning**
+- 💬 Ask me about **Numpy, Pandas and Machine Leaning and Deep Learning**

 - 📫 How to reach me **srinubhukyads@gmail.com**